 You’ll find useful resources on this page, tips, links to tools, parts, and supplies required to complete your repair.
 A mower needs a good tune-up at least once a year, if you do the basics your mower will sing all summer long and your lawn will look greener, seriously!
 A blunt blade tears at the grass blades, instead of cutting them clean, the torn grass turns yellow as it loses excess moisture.

 A tune-up is easy to do and best done in the spring.
 Change the oil, spark plug, air filter, gas filter, sharpen and balance the blade, adjust the self-drive and lube all controls.
 Nice!

-This video shows you how to take care of it start to finish.
+This video shows you how to take care of it from start to finish.

 Before working on your mower be sure to remove the plug wire to prevent accidental starting, see “Repair Safety Video”.

 To nail this procedure you may need the following tools, parts, and supplies.